A. Abimelech’s rise to power.

 a.
 Then Abimelech the Son of Jerubbaal went to Shechem: Abimelech was the son of Jerubbaal (another name for Gideon given in Judges 8:35), but he was not the clear successor to his father’s place of leadership.
 This was for two reasons: God had not established a hereditary monarchy in Israel, and there were sixty-nine other sons of Gideon (Judges 8:30) who might also want to succeed their father.

 b.
-Their heart was inclined to follow Abimelech: At the city of Shechem, Abimelech convinced his brothers on his mother’s side to support him as king over his brothers on his father’s (Gideon’s) side.
+Their heart was inclined to follow Abimelech: At the city of Shechem, Abimelech convinced his uncles on his mother’s side to support him as king over his brothers on his father’s (Gideon’s) side.
 So, the men of Shechem agreed to accept Abimelech as the new leader – perhaps even the king – of Israel.

 i.
 “The reference to the men of Shechem (Judges 9:2) is literally ‘the baals of Shechem’, the word having here its original meaning of ‘lord’ or ‘owner’.”
 (Cundall)